Veronica Chater

 Veronica Chater is an American author and memoirist.
 Chater wrote a memoir of her childhood, Waiting for the Apocalypse: A Memoir of Faith and Family, highlighting her father's obsession with traditional Catholicism and belief in a coming holy chastisement, and her ever-growing family's consequential spiral into poverty.

-Chater was one of nine children and currently lives in Berkeley, California.
-She is a mother to three boys and one macaw bird.
+Chater was one of nine children; She currently lives in Berkeley, California.